slsa-framework/slsa-github-generator/BYOB.md

 ## Design Overview

 The Build Your Own Builder (BYOB) framework makes it simple to make an existing GitHub Acton SLSA3 compliant.
-You delegate orchestration and provenance generation to the BYOB framework.
-You don't need to be aware of all the complexity around reusable workflows, signing, intoto, Sigstore, or SLSA.
+Instead of handling the complexity around reuseable workflows, signing, intoto, Sigstore, etc, you can simply delegate orchestration and provenance generation to the BYOB framework.

 The diagram below depicts the different components of the BYOB framework.
+We'll cover the different portions in our overview.

 ![Screenshot](images/byob-design.png)

-The Build Your Own Builder (BYOB) framework makes it simple to make an existing GitHub Acton SLSA3 compliant.
-By delegating orchestration and provenance generation to the BYOB framework., you need not be aware of reusable workflows, signing, intoto, Sigstore and other shenanigans.

 ### Project Workflow (PW)

-On the left, the end-user project workflow (PW) is depicted.
-The PW is hosted in the repository that wants to build an artifact.
-As part of a build, the PW invokes the SLSA compliant builder defined by the TRW:
+The Project Workflow (PW) is hosted in the repository that wants to build an artifact.
+As part of a build, the PW invokes the SLSA compliant builder defined by the Tool Reuseable Workflow (TRW):

 ```yaml
 - uses: npm/builder/.github/workflows/slsa.3.yml@vx.y.z